Emman77240/isItValentine/README.md

 ## Is it Valentine's day?
-A simple Django app that checks if current day is Valentine's day
+This is a simple Django app that checks if current day is Valentine's day

 ### To create app
 Run : django-admin startproject PROJECT_NAME